-It aims to produce scientifically-trained graduates, who are skilled in the use of environmental-monitoring techniques to collect data about the world around us.
+This unique degree produces scientifically-trained graduates who are skilled in the use of environmental-monitoring techniques to collect data about the world around us.

-Geography at Newcastle ranks in the top 30 universities in the world in the QS World University Rankings by Subject.
+Geography at Newcastle ranks in the top 50 universities in the world in the QS World University Rankings by Subject 2014.

 Fieldwork is important throughout this degree.
 You will take part in:

 The North East provides an ideal environment in which to study physical geography and you'll take regular day trips to explore:

 We are also only an hour from the Lake District, the Scottish Borders and the North York Moors, expanding the superb landscapes we engage with as part of your degree.

 UK and EU students have the chance to broaden their academic experience by taking part in a study abroad exchange through the Erasmus scheme.